rms1000watt/Particle-Trajectory-Simulator-Micro-fluidics-/README.rst

 	1. Download zip file
 	2. Unzip file in a known location
 	3. Go into your Terminal and change directory to where the project was unzipped
-	4. $ cd Documents/Libraries/Particle-Trajectory-Simulator-Microfluidics-master
-	5. Install the ptspy library
+	4. Install the ptspy library

+'''
+$ cd Documents/Libraries/Particle-Trajectory-Simulator-Microfluidics-master
-	6. $ sudo python setup.py install
+$ sudo python setup.py install
+'''

 Usage
 =====